Your cart is empty!

 Check the curd after 5 minutes, it should look like custard, with a clear separation between the curds and whey.
 If the curd is too soft or the whey is milky, let it set for a few more minutes.

-Cut the curds into a 1" checkerboard pattern (as in the photo below).
+Cut the curds into a 1" checkerboard pattern.

 Take the pot off the burner and continue stirring slowly for 2-5 minutes.
 (More time will make a firmer cheese)